andrewpalmer-sciencespo/SNA-2/README.md

 Final Presentation Slides: Shared in Class Google Drive

-Compressed file of our colab notebook:
+Compressed file of our colab notebook is provided in this branch: sna2_v2.ipynb.zip

+Thank you!